-Unless otherwise specified in the applicable prospectus supplement, Israel will use the net proceeds
+Unless otherwise specified in the applicable prospectus supplement, Israel will use the net proceeds from the sale of the bonds offered hereby for general purposes of the State.

 DESCRIPTION OF THE BONDS

 Israel will issue the bonds from time to time as separate issues.
 The bonds will be issued pursuant to a fiscal agency agreement between Israel and a fiscal agent, unless Israel acts as the fiscal agent with respect to any issue.
 If the terms or conditions described in the prospectus supplement for a particular issue of bonds differ from the terms or conditions described in this prospectus, you should rely on the terms or conditions described in the prospectus supplement.